Have you ever watched a dog lolling around in a field and wondered, “Why do dogs roll in grass every chance they get?”

 A bit like saying “Hey, some foxes came past here yesterday.”

 Wolves have been observed doing this, and tend to aim their face and neck at the stinky stuff, just like my Tess.

 However, researchers still don’t know for certain all the reasons why even a wild dog, such as a wolf, rolls in smelly stuff.
 One suggestion is that they do this to make themselves more attractive to others in the pack!

 Dogs That Roll To Smell Better

 For a dog, changing his body scent may be especially desirable if he has been given a bath or been laying in a scent that he doesn’t like very much.

 It’s one of those mysterious topics we may never fully understand.
-Maybe its as simple as your dog just thinking he smells better his way than yours.
+But it could be as simple as your dog just thinking that he smells better his way than yours.

 While it is possible your dog is rolling to relieve an itch, the symptoms of fleas are usually fairly easy to identify.

 A dog with a flea infestation tends to mainly nibble around the base of his tail and scratch the back of his head with a back foot.

 By all means, check your dog’s skin to make sure there is nothing irritating his back.
 But the chances are that he is rolling for other reasons.